The Day After Tomorrow (TV special): Reception

-Science-fiction writer and critic Christopher Mills likens the special to a 2001 "for kids", noting that the plot features "wonky pseudo-science and insanely improbable coincidences".
+Science fiction writer and critic Christopher Mills likens the special to a 2001 "for kids", noting that the plot features "wonky pseudo-science and insanely improbable coincidences".
 He considers the slow-motion fall into the black hole "a bit of a hoot", criticising the actors' exaggerated body movements.
 Mills also expresses surprise at "how 'British' ... the characters [are], facing each new peril with remarkable calm and 'stiff upper lip' stoicism ... they're apparently so resigned to being jerked around by the universe that they just hold hands and calmly await their fate."
 He sums up The Day After Tomorrow as a "solid little piece of '70s juvenile sci-fi" that is perhaps "not quite as 'scientifically accurate' as it pretends to be, but fun".

 Muir describes the special as a "time capsule of once-state-of-the-art science fiction".
 For Law, it is a "half-forgotten experiment" of interest only to dedicated Anderson fans, but also provides "an interesting look at what might have been" had Anderson gone on to make a full series.
 David Hirsch of Starlog magazine suggests that the lack of interest from TV networks in funding a series may have been due to the fact that the special's first appearance preceded the release of Star Wars (1977), which triggered a renewal of the science fiction genre.
 Richard Houldsworth of TV Zone attributes the special's failure as a TV pilot to ITC's decision to order a second series of Space: 1999: "As Anderson concentrated on making 1999 'bigger, better and more exciting than ever', Into Infinity just got swallowed up in its own black hole, and stayed there."

 Other media

 Douglas R. Mason, an author of several Space: 1999 novels, wrote a novelisation of the special for Futurama Publications.
 As The Day After Tomorrow was conceived as a pilot, Futurama intended Mason's book to be the first in a series.
 However, when it became apparent that no further episodes would be made, Futurama cancelled the novelisation, which to date remains unpublished.
 In 2017, a new novelisation by Gregory L. Norris was published by Anderson Entertainment, followed by a sequel in 2019.

-The special has been rated U by the British Board of Film Classification since 1997.
+The special has been rated "U" by the British Board of Film Classification since 1997.
 In 2002, a DVD of The Day After Tomorrow and Star Laws, Anderson's 1986 pilot for a series that would later be made as Space Precinct, was released by Fanderson as part of its members-only merchandise range.
 In 2015, the special was re-issued on DVD as part of the compilation release "The Lost Worlds of Gerry Anderson" by Network Distributing.

-In early 2024, a "remastered" Blu-ray was announced by Anderson Entertainment.
-The film elements had long since been lost, so the Blu-ray was created using AI upscaling with colour correction applied.
+In early 2024, Anderson Entertainment released a remastered version on Blu-ray.
+As the original film elements are long lost, the Blu-ray was created using AI upscaling with colour correction.